nixworks/public/news/2005/04/18/README.md

 ##### Brookhaven National Laboratory
 ### [ Physicists at Brookhaven National Laboratory announce that they have created a newly discovered state of matter by smashing atoms in the Relativistic Heavy Ion Collider.
 This new state of matter behaves like a hot and dense liquid made up of basic atomic particles such as quarks and gluons.
 Researchers claim that all matter in the universe for a fraction of a second after the Big Bang was in the form of this liquid. ](/news/2005/04/18/physicists-at-brookhaven-national-laboratory-announce-that-they-have-created-a-newly-discovered-state-of-matter-by-smashing-atoms-in-the-re.md)
-_Context: liquid, atom, universe, matter, Brookhaven National Laboratory, "big bang", gluon, Relativistic Heavy Ion Collider, quark_
+_Context: quark, matter, liquid, Relativistic Heavy Ion Collider, atom, Brookhaven National Laboratory, universe, gluon, "big bang"_

 ##### Adobe Systems
 ### [ Adobe Systems buys Macromedia for $3.4 billion. ](/news/2005/04/18/adobe-systems-buys-macromedia-for-3-4-billion.md)